-In the Toyota factories, Andon famously allowed any worker to stop the production line to solve a quality issue, so that no employee was ever alone with a problem.
-When properly used, the principle of Andon results in:
+In the Toyota factories, Andon famously allowed any worker to stop the production line to solve a quality issue so that no employee was ever alone with a problem.
+When properly used, the principle of Andon results in the following:

 While many workplaces do not foster a culture where front-line workers can halt production to address a quality issue, Andon can still be internalized by clearly articulating when you have a concern, actively seeking support with problem-solving, and actively offering support to others.

 7. People First